 Bill of Exchange Transaction Example

 After shipping the goods, the documents for import along with the bill of exchange are submitted to the exporter’s bank.
 Then, the exporter’s bank then send it to the foreign buyer through buyer’s bank.
 The said bill of exchange draws in duplicate as per the specified format.
 The bill of exchange contains the reference details of shipment, amount of invoice to be receivable from overseas buyer, the time of payment to be effected, bank details etc.

 A draft is the signed order of the drawer, given to a drawee who in possession of money to which the drawer is entitled, to pay a sum of money to a third party, the payee, on demand or at a definite time.
-A check is a example of a draft, which is drawn on a bank and payable on demand.
-The three parties include the drawer, the drawee bank and the payee.
+A check is an example of a draft, which is drawn on a bank and payable on demand.
+The three parties include the drawer, the drawee bank, and the payee.

 A documentary draft is used to expire payment in a documentary sale.